core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {{RFC5988}} that should be kept in mind when using or implementing a Resource
 Directory:

-* There is no percent encoding in link-header documents.
+* There is no percent encoding in link-format documents.

-  A link-header document is an UTF-8 encoded string of Unicode characters and does not have percent encoding, while Link headers are practically ASCII strings that use percent encoding for non-ASCII characters, stating the encoding explictly when required.
+  A link-format document is a UTF-8 encoded string of Unicode characters and does not have percent encoding, while Link headers are practically ASCII strings that use percent encoding for non-ASCII characters, stating the encoding explictly when required.